 About This Recipe

-Tiramisu is of those desserts that looks like it’s so complicated to make, but is actually quite the opposite!
-It requires no baking, and just a handful of simple ingredients.
-In fact it’s really to mess up, all you have to do it mix everything up and layer them!
+Tiramisu is one of those desserts that looks like it’s so complicated to make, but is actually quite the opposite!
+It requires no baking and just a handful of simple ingredients.
+In fact it’s really to mess up, all you have to do is mix everything up and layer them!

-This tiramisu without mascarpone consists of layers of a fluffy cream cheese and heavy cream filling which are slathered on a bed of coffee soaked ladyfinger biscuits, and finally topped with a light dusting of cocoa powder.
+This tiramisu without mascarpone consists of layers of fluffy cream cheese and heavy cream filling which are slathered on a bed of coffee-soaked ladyfinger biscuits and finally topped with a light dusting of cocoa powder.
 My mouth is watering just writing that! 🙂

 Ease: This recipe is really very easy to make, and the results will impress anyone, including yourself!
 You will need a stand or hand mixer to beat the heavy cream, but this can also be done by hand(it will take longer and require more arm muscles!).
 The hardest part about this tiramisu without mascarpone recipe is the waiting, the dessert does have to chill for quite a while before it can be served.